OctopusDeploy/docs/docs/administration/upgrading/maintenance-mode.md

   - Tasks which were already queued (including [scheduled deployments](/docs/deployment-process/releases/scheduled-deployments.md)) will be started and run through to completion.
   - System tasks will still be queued and execute at their scheduled intervals.
 These kinds of tasks can be ignored since they are designed to be safe to cancel at any point in time.

-## What about high availability
+## What About High Availability

-When you are using [Octopus High Availbility](/docs/administration/high-availability/index.md) clusters, you will typically want to limit downtime to a minimum.
+When you are using [Octopus High Availability](/docs/administration/high-availability/index.md) clusters, you will typically want to limit downtime to a minimum.
 You should enable Maintenace Mode when it is appropriate for the activity you need to perform.

 - [Applying operating system patches](/docs/administration/applying-operating-system-upgrades.md) can be an online operation.
 - [Upgrading Octopus Server](/docs/administration/upgrading/index.md) is an online operation for patches, but you should schedule a small maintenance window for major and minor upgrades.